theshizzah/cloud-api-python/README.md

 ### referenced object id

-The referenced object id (or 'ref id') is the numeric id for the object that is being added or removed to the main object.
+The referenced object id (or 'ref id') is the numeric id for the object that is being added to or removed from the main object.
 For example, when removing a file from an album, the file id is the referenced object id:

 ```